Chain of Code: Reasoning with a Language Model-Augmented Code Emulator: Introduction

 Extensive experiments demonstrate that \algname is applicable to a wide variety of challenging numerical and semantic reasoning questions, and outperforms a number of popular baselines.
-In particular, we find that it achieves high performance on BIG-Bench Hard tasks~\citep{suzgun2022challenging}, outperforming average human raters overall and even the best human raters on an algorithmic subset of tasks, and to the best of our knowledge setting a new state of the art.
+In particular, we find that it achieves high performance on BIG-Bench Hard tasks~\citep{suzgun2022challenging}, outperforming average human raters overall and outperforming even the best human raters on an algorithmic subset of tasks, and to the best of our knowledge setting a new state of the art.
 We further show that \textit{both} code interpreter execution and language model execution simulation are necessary for this performance, and that the approach scales well with large and small models alike -- contrary to prompting techniques like Chain of Thought that only emerge at scale.
-Finally, we demonstrate how \algfullname can serve as a general purpose reasoner via \textit{cross-task prompting} benchmark, which in contrast to prior work, uses prompts from different families of problems as context -- providing only the structure of the response (as opposed to the solution itself).
+We then demonstrate how \algfullname can serve as a general purpose reasoner via \textit{cross-task prompting} benchmark, which in contrast to prior work, uses prompts from different families of problems as context -- providing only the structure of the response (as opposed to the solution itself).
+Finally, we show \algname is complementary to more advanced instruction tuned chat models, robust against prompt variation, and applicable beyond language reasoning domain like robotics.
 This work underscores how one may leverage the structure and computational power of code and the reasoning abilities of language models to enable a ``best of both worlds'' reasoner.